scorpion11107/DeskThing/README.md

 You need to have Python installed.
 - On Windows, simply launch the Main.pyw file
-- On linux, open a terminal in the directory which holds the main files and run ```python3 Main.pyw```
+- On Linux, open a terminal in the directory which holds the main files and run ```python3 Main.pyw```

 # Adding modules